Investing in your future may require some help along the way.

 Scholarships and Bursaries

-The Lincoln Alexander Scholarship is open to entering students who identify as Aboriginal, a person with a disability or a member of a racial minority, and who demonstrate superior leadership ability and involvement in high school and communities.
+- The Lincoln Alexander Scholarship is open to entering students who identify as Indigenous, a person with a disability or a member of a racial minority, and who demonstrate superior leadership ability and involvement in high school and communities.

-The Aboriginal Student Engagement Scholarship is open to students in any program who self-identify as First Nations (status and non-status), Métis or Inuit and who are engaged in the Aboriginal community in their home community or at U of G.
+- The Aboriginal Student Engagement Scholarship is open to students in any program who self-identify as First Nations (status and non-status), Métis or Inuit and who are engaged in the Indigenous community in their home community or at U of G.

-The Jack and Lillian MacDonald Scholarship is open to students coming from the Six Nations Polytechnic (SNP).
+- The Jack and Lillian MacDonald Scholarship is open to students coming from the Six Nations Polytechnic (SNP) University Program.

-Check out U of G’s searchable list of scholarships and bursaries, or visit the Aboriginal Resource Centre for information about financial aid available to you.
+For more information about financial aid, view U of G’s searchable list of scholarships and bursaries, or visit the Aboriginal Resource Centre.

 Ontario Student Assistance Program (OSAP)